 When is Poisson distribution valid?

-The Poisson distribution will be considered a viable probability analysis tool only if the event being analyzed meets the following conditions:
+will be considered a viable probability analysis tool only if the event being analyzed meets the following conditions:

 - The event occurs k times within a given period and the potential values for k are whole numbers like 0, 1, 2, 3, etc.

 - One occurrence of the event does not affect the likelihood of the event occurring again

 - The event being observed does not occur multiple times at one given time.
 There has to be some time interval to separate the occurrences of the event (even if it’s just one second).

 - The likelihood of the event occurring within a section of the time frame being analyzed is proportional to the duration of that small section of the timeframe.